Chapter 24

 “Not dark enough,” I replied.

-I removed my socks, shirt and trousers without a further word, then my older self spoke over the babel.
+I removed my socks, shirt and trousers without a further word, then my older self spoke over the Babel.
 “Am I undressed yet?”

 “Almost,” said Yvette.